Trail Detours

 Alameda Bridge

-January 2023 - Spring 2025: As part of the CDOT I-25 & Alameda Bridge Replacement project, the South Platte River Trail is closed at the Alameda underpass.
+January 2023 - Fall 2025: As part of the CDOT I-25 & Alameda Bridge Replacement project, the South Platte River Trail is closed at the Alameda underpass.
 Trail users are being detoured to S. Lipan St. between Alameda and Cedar Avenue.

 Download the detour map(PDF, 2MB)